 Junior Camp at The Wilds of New England is a week long program particularly designed for kids who are 9-12 years of age and entering 4th-7th grade in the fall.

 One of our big goals in having a junior camp is to help juniors develop a deep love for God while they are young that will last their whole life.
 A junior who sets his heart on God when he is 9 will hopefully make good choices through his teen years which will then hopefully translate into a lifelong commitment to Christ.
 Who knows?
 Maybe the next great preacher or evangelist that God will use to start a revival in New England will be a junior camper at TWNE!

 Although it almost goes without saying, junior weeks are filled with energy!
 Because juniors have so much energy, our schedule is carefully designed both to let them use their energies as well as to let them sit quietly as they think and listen to God at appropriate times.

 From unique, crazy games on the ball field, to fun freetime activities (like the dodgeball pit, swimming pool, and Bazooka Ball), to services in the Meeting House and God & I Time, we are very intentional in our program schedule to give the juniors a good mixture of activity with reflective times.

 In between these 2 extremes, we have plenty of ice cream and carpet ball to keep them on the go!

-To get a better idea of what happens at camp, See our detailed schedule for more information.
+To get a better idea of what happens at camp, check out our sample schedule.

 Reinforcements come in the form of another 25 operational staff who help serve the meals, lifeguard at the pool, and in general help take care of the campers and keep them safe.